a-creative/AiMyCareer/README.md

 ```
 At this point in time you should be up and running with the web app Job Finder in your browser.
 [<div style="text-align: right">⇧ Back</div>](#job-finder)

+# Questions, suggestions?

+Feel free to contact me on [Facebook](https://www.facebook.com/maya.kathrine.andersen) or [email](mailto:m.andersen.post@gmail.com).

+# I am currently a job seeker...

+...so please also feel free to contact me about that - if you like what you have seen on this page.
+I am available for a full time position in the area of Aarhus, Denmark.